Ukraine's Foreign Minister lists five demands to the world

 His announcement of the military operation came ahead of a last-ditch summit involving European Union leaders in Brussels planned for Thursday.

-The United Nations Security Council met late Wednesday for its second emergency session in three days over the crisis, with a personal plea there by UN Secretary-General Antonio Guterres to Putin going unheeded.
+The United Nations Security Council met late on Wednesday for its second emergency session in three days over the crisis, with a personal plea by UN Secretary-General Antonio Guterres to Putin going unheeded.

 "President Putin, stop your troops from attacking Ukraine, give peace a chance, too many people have already died," Guterres said.